GMAT Exam Pattern and Syllabus 2025

 Minimal Documentation.
 Higher Chances of Approval.
 Easy Online Processes.
 Check Your Eligibility.

-The Data Insights section of the GMAT is designed to evaluate your ability to interpret and analyse data presented in various formats.
-This section is critical for assessing your skills in data interpretation, critical thinking, and problem-solving.
+The Data Insights section of the GMAT Focus Edition is designed to evaluate your ability to interpret and analyse data presented in various formats.
+This section incorporates what was previously the Integrated Reasoning section — now expanded and combined with Data Sufficiency into a single scored section.
+It is critical for assessing your skills in data interpretation, critical thinking, and problem-solving.

-What Does the Data Insight Section of the GMAT Include?
+What Does the Data Insights Section of the GMAT Include?

 The Data Insights section consists of 20 multiple-choice questions to be completed within 45 minutes.
 These questions are structured to test your proficiency in analysing data presented in formats such as tables, graphs, charts, and other data representations.